 Common conditions treated:

-For more information, please refer to First Stop Health’s flyer here.
+For additional information, you may also refer to First Stop Health’s flyer by clicking here.

 To access First Stop Health’s mobile app, click here.

 Your HSA is provided through BenefitWallet.

 A Health Savings Account (HSA) is a tax-deductible savings account that can be used in conjunction with an HSA-qualified High Deductible Health Plan (HDHP).
 Regulations allow you to legally reduce federal income tax by contributing funds into a health savings account as long as you are covered by an HSA-qualified HDHP.
 Contributions made to your HSA through payroll deduction reduces taxable income reported on your W2.
 Whatever you put directly into your account is also a tax deduction that reduces your adjusted gross income.